MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M11_Configuring_Pipelines_as_Code_with_YAML.md

     > **Note**: This will publish the build artifacts to a location that will be downloadable under the alias **drop**.

-1. With the added task still selected in the editor, press the **Tab** key twice to indent it four spaces.
+1. With the added task still selected in the editor, press the **Tab** key twice to indent it four spaces (or press the **Tab** until task is indented as the ones above).

     > **Note**: You may also want to add an empty line before and after to make it easier to read.